School of Graduate Studies Grants

 2018 Superior Teaching Awardees

 - Mercy Gbomina, M.S. in Criminal Justice and Criminology

 - Advisor: Dr. Kenneth Novak

 - Thesis: “Representative Bureaucracy and Racial Profiling in Missouri”

 - Fohona S. Coulibaly, Ph.D. in Pharmaceutical Science and Chemistry

 - Dissertation: “Development and Evaluation of HIV gp120 Responsive Microbicide Formulation for the Prevention of HIV Sexual Transmission”Prizes: $50 for the People’s Choice winner of multiple rooms in Round One, $300 for First Place winner of multiple rooms in Round One, $50 for the People’s Choice winner of the final round, Regional competition travel expenses paid for the Grand Prize winner of the final round.

 Three-Minute Thesis Competition

 The Three-Minute Thesis (http://threeminutethesis.org/) is an international competition, with monetary prizes, that is designed to sharpen students’ abilities to communicate research in an exciting and meaningful way to an educated non-expert audience.
 It can be described as the combination of an “elevator speech” and a TED talk.
 The most recent competition was held on March 14, 2019.
-Upcoming competition information will be posted in early Fall.
+The upcoming competition will be April 29, 2020.
+Entry information will be released to students by email in February.

 2018-19 Three-Minute Thesis campus winner